w3c/webextensions/proposals/permissions-canAccess.md

 Extensions which currently maintain guess work on what hosts are restricted.
 For example: https://github.com/fregante/webext-content-scripts#isscriptableurlurl
 And extensions which expect `permissions.contains()` to be reliable while it may not be reliable in all situations.
+See workarounds.

 ## Specification